School holidays

 Mother holding child looking at fairy tale tree at Efteling theme park

-The Christmas and May holidays are the same across the country, but the other holidays vary across three regions: north, central, and south.
+The Christmas and May holidays are the same across the country, but the other holidays vary across three school regions: north, central, and south.
 This helps authorities better manage the holiday traffic.

 The regions are divided as follows: